 Translation exposure is a type of foreign exchange risk faced by multinational corporations that have subsidiaries operating in another country.
 It is the risk that foreign exchange rate fluctuations will adversely affect the translation of the subsidiary’s assets and liabilities – denominated in foreign currency – into the home currency of the parent company when consolidating financial statements.
-Translation exposure is also called accounting exposure, or translation risk.
+You can also call translation exposure either accounting exposure or translation risk.

 Translation exposure can affect any company that has assets or liabilities that are denominated in a foreign currency or any company that operates in a foreign marketplace that uses a currency other than the parent company’s home currency.
-The more assets or liabilities the company has that are denominated in a foreign currency, the greater the translation risk.
+Simply put, the more assets or liabilities the company has that are denominated in a foreign currency, the greater the translation risk.

 Ultimately, for financial reporting, the parent company will report its assets and liabilities in its home currency.
-So when the parent company is preparing its financial statements, it must include the assets and liabilities it has in other currencies.
-When valuing the foreign assets and liabilities for the purpose of financial reporting, all of the values will be translated into the home currency.
-Therefore foreign exchange rate fluctuations actually change the value of the parent company’s assets and liabilities.
+So, when the parent company is preparing its financial statements, it must include the assets and liabilities it has in other currencies.
+When valuing the foreign assets and liabilities for the purpose of financial reporting, translate all of the values into the home currency.
+Therefore, foreign exchange rate fluctuations actually change the value of the parent company’s assets and liabilities.
 This is essentially the definition of accounting exposure.

 Accounting Exposure Example

 Here is a simplified example of accounting exposure.
 For example, assume the domestic division of a multinational company incurs a net operating loss of $3,000.
 But at the same time, a foreign subsidiary of the company made of profit of 3,000 units of foreign currency.
 At the time, the exchange rate between the dollar and the foreign currency is 1 to 1.
 So the foreign subsidiary’s profit exactly cancels out the domestic division’s loss.